Introduction

 PowerPoint template file:

-- Slide numbers are set automatically.
+- Slide numbers are set automatically

-- The date field is filled with the org-mode #+DATE: field, even if
+- The date field is filled with the org-mode

 the date was set to "manual" in the template